RaghavaAlajangi/DCscope/docs/sec_qg_youngs_modulus.rst

 ===============
 Young's Modulus
 ===============
-With Shape-Out, it is possible to translate the measured area and deformation to the Young's modulus based on numerical simulation for fully elastic spheres according to Mokbel et al. :cite:`Mokbel2017`.
+With DCscope, it is possible to translate the measured area and deformation to the Young's modulus based on numerical simulation for fully elastic spheres according to Mokbel et al. :cite:`Mokbel2017`.